In this section:

 WebStorm completely suits your shortcut habits by supporting customizable keymaps.
 A keymap is a set of keyboard and mouse shortcuts that invoke different actions - menu commands, editor operations, etc. WebStorm comes with a set of pre-configured keymaps.

 Pre-configured keymaps are not editable.
-If you need to change some shortcuts, create a copy of the desired keymap, and then modify as required.
+If you need to change some shortcuts, the copy of the current selected pre-defined keymap is created automatically:

 All user-defined keymaps are stored in separate configuration files under the config/keymaps subdirectory in the WebStorm profile directory: